 I’m still shocked by my own story in some ways.
 I love how diverse the path has been; how nobody’s path into ministry is the same.
 I love that God has a way of taking us down a road so complex that the only explanation for ending up where we are is by His sovereignty and grace.

 It’s interesting to note that every person God has ever called into ministry originally had no intention of serving Him.
 Why?
 Because we are all born serving ourselves.
 Remember Abraham, Jacob, Moses, Paul and Peter?
 They didn’t wake up one day with an unquenchable desire to start leading, teaching, preaching, and discipling God’s people.
 These were fairly resistant dudes.
 These were called men that had to be called out.
 Out of familiarity, comfort and self-absorption, into a life of unfamiliarity, discomfort and self-sacrifice.

-Church planting is a lot of things, but more than anything else, it’s a leap into the unknown, where your vision is obscured, your heart overwhelmed, and your mind dizzy from over thinking.
+Church planting is a lot of things, but more than anything else, it’s a leap into the unknown.
+It’s an unknown where your vision is obscured, your heart overwhelmed, and your mind dizzy from over thinking.
 Do I really have the ability?
 Do I really have the desire?
 Am I equipped enough?
 What about the money?
 Will God provide for my family?
 Can we gather people?
 Will they commit?
 Will there be anyone to help?
 Where will we meet?
 How will the community react?
 Will it succeed?

 Will I fail?

 I’m still asking many of these questions as we’ve entered into year number two at Substance.
 But it’s like God to confound our expectations.
 It’s like God to call a West Coast native to pastor a church in a small, midwestern town.
 It’s been so very like God to bless our church with people and provisions despite a profound lack of church planting schemes and strategies.
-It was so like God to call me out of an old life into a new one that He would finally be Lord of.
+It was so like God to call me out of an old life into a new one; a life that He would finally be Lord of.